ajrcarey/pdfium-render/README.md

 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
   See the "Multithreading" section above.
 * `sync`: provides an implementation of the `Send` and `Sync` traits for the Pdfium struct.
 This allows a `Pdfium` instance to be shared across threads.
+This is particularly useful for creating a static instance of `Pdfium` that can be used with `lazy_static` or `once_cell`.
 Requires the `thread_safe` feature.

-The `image`, `thread_safe`, and `sync` features are enabled by default.
+The `image` and `thread_safe` features are enabled by default.
 All other features are disabled by default.

 ## Porting existing Pdfium code from other languages